 Some of our under-30 travellers prefer to get around with people their own age.
 If that’s you, you’re in the right place!

 Over 29?
 We’ve got over 900 other great adventures to choose from for solo travellers, friends, families, food lovers, hiking enthusiasts, and more.

-Head for the hills to hang with the fun-loving, red-clad Maasai folk.
-A local elder will explain to you what the tribe is all about, and they'll even show you around their house
+Hang with the red-clad Maasai folk.
+A local elder will explain to you what the tribe is all about, and they'll even show you around their house.

-There's nothing more relaxing than feeling the African sun on your face as you lie back in a mokoro, eyes closed while your expert poler propels you through the Okavango Delta
+There's nothing more relaxing than feeling the sun on your face as you lie back in a mokoro (dugout canoe) while your expert poler propels you through the Okavango Delta.

 Loita Hills is a proper adventure – you'll be in a bush camp with no showers as the Maasai guard you from the animals.

 Similarly, camping in the Serengeti means, well, camping in the Serengeti.
-It's pretty cool, but remember there's no fence between you and the animals.
-Your leader will brief you on safety.
+It's very cool but remember there's no fence between you and the animals.
+Your expert leader will brief you on safety guidelines.

 Sometimes the going is slow – these roads aren't exactly a German autobahn.
 Patience is key!
 And a music player, preferably.